-SSP & Furlough Questions
+SSP & Furlough FAQs

-We have put together information based on frequently asked questions relating to Statutory Sick Pay (SSP) and the Coronavirus Job Retention Scheme (CJRS).
+With the coronavirus pandemic, we have put together information based on frequently asked questions relating to Statutory Sick Pay (SSP) and the Coronavirus Job Retention Scheme (CJRS).
 The information below will help you to understand the guidelines published by HMRC.
 Alternatively, if you have more questions, you can contact our expert team using the link below.

 - You started work with Unified Payroll and have been paid, i.e. done some work under your contract,